Follow Harriet on Twitter

 The other judges for this year’s award were Brandon Holmquest, poet, translator, editor of CALQUE; Jennifer Kronovet, poet and translator; John Marshall, owner, Open Books: A Poem Emporium; Erica Mena-Landry, poet and translator; Kevin Prufer, poet, academic, essayist, and co-editor of New European Poets; and Russell Valentino, translator, director of Autumn Hill Books and The Iowa Review.

-Tags: Aase Berg, Best Translated Book Award, Brandon Holmquest, Chad Post, Cole Swensen, Elfriede Czurda, Erica Mena, Jennifer Kronovet, John Marshall, Kevin Prufer, Lidijia Dimkovska, National Poetry Month 2013, Rosmarie Waldrop, Russell Valentino, Three Percent, Xi Chuan
+Tags: Aase Berg, Best Translated Book Award, Brandon Holmquest, Chad Post, Cole Swensen, Elfriede Czurda, Erica Mena, Jennifer Kronovet, John Marshall, Kevin Prufer, Lidija Dimkovska, National Poetry Month 2013, Rosmarie Waldrop, Russell Valentino, Three Percent, Xi Chuan

 Posted in Featured Blogger on Wednesday, April 10th, 2013 by Idra Novey.